lajohnston/smslib/docs/palette.md

 ### palette.writeSlice

-Load specific colors from the data.
+Write specific colors from the data.

 ```
 palette.setIndex 0                    ; point to first palette index
-palette.writeSlice paletteData, 3     ; load 3 colors from current index onwards (indices 0, 1, 2)
+palette.writeSlice paletteData, 3     ; write 3 colors from current index onwards (indices 0, 1, 2)
-palette.writeSlice otherPaletteData, 2; load 2 more colors (indices 3 and 4)
+palette.writeSlice otherPaletteData, 2; write 2 more colors (indices 3 and 4)
 ```

 An optional third parameter lets you skip some colors in the data: